 The Cherokee County Water & Sewerage Authority continues to experience growth in its customer base.
 Current trends indicate that this growth will continue throughout the county, thereby requiring additional wastewater treatment capacity.
-To satisfy present and future wastewater treatment needs, the Authority completed the Riverbend Wastewater Treatment Complex and it became operational in September 2018.
+To satisfy present and future wastewater treatment needs, the Authority completed the Riverbend Wastewater Treatment Complex in September 2018.

 The Riverbend Complex includes a 4.5 MGD fresh water withdrawal permit that has been converted from an Industrial permit to a 4.5 MGD potable water withdrawal permit.
 The Authority completed the raw water intake and pump station in June 2016.
 The intake is located approximately one mile downstream from the Authority's other two raw water intakes on the Etowah River.
-The improvements included an upgrade to the pumping station and tied the raw water delivery pipeline into the Authority's existing water treatment plant and will provide an additional 4.5 MGD of raw water capacity.
+The improvements included an upgrade to the pumping station in order to tie the raw water delivery pipeline into the Authority's existing water treatment plant and will provide an additional 4.5 MGD of raw water capacity.

 In addition to the Riverbend Wastewater Treatment facility completion, the Authority's capital improvement's program has several initiatives for the wastewater treatment facilities, the collection system, distribution system and water treatment facilities.
-Specifically, the Authority is pursuing a major initiative that involves the Fitzgerald Creek Wastewater Treatment facility to build out to 11.75 MG beginning the design phase in fiscal year 2019-2020.
-In addition to the expansion, the Fitzgerald Creek facility plans to add a belt press for a completion date expected in 2020 and the Rose Creek facility continues to phase 3 of its odor control upgrades.
+Specifically, the Authority is pursuing a major initiative to contemplate a possible expansion of up to 11.75 MGD at the Fitzgerald Creek Wastewater Treatment facility.
+The capital improvement program for the Authority includes this expansion and is currently in the design phase with an expected completion date of fiscal year 2024.
+In addition to the expansion, the Fitzgerald Creek facility completed its addition of a belt press and the Rose Creek facility continues to phase 3 of its odor control upgrades.

-The Authority's capital improvement program includes additional initiatives beginning in 2020 including Etowah River Water Treatment Plant asset replacements for the filter control system and tube settlers.
+The Authority's capital improvement program includes additional initiatives beginning in 2020 and 2021 including Etowah River Water Treatment Plant asset replacements for the filter control system and plate settlers.